 Pick and chose from the questions below, or make up your own!

-2. The business.
-What is your product or service and what need does it meet?
+1. First, tell us about the business.
+For example: What is your product or service and what need does it meet?
 Who are your customers?
+Where are you based, how long you have you been in business, what is the size of your operation?

 All posts will be reviewed before being published and we’ll probably make a few minor tweaks.
 Anything more than that will be discussed with you by email and completed or approved by you before publication.
 In some cases it just won’t be right for Prowess.
 If that’s the case we will let you know and give you some helpful feedback.